 Getting a Ride to Your Covered Services

-With your MCC benefits, you can get a ride to any covered service at no cost.
+With your Molina Healthcare (Molina) benefits, you can get a ride to any covered service at no cost.
 Please call our Member Services team and we’ll connect you with someone who will help you set up a ride to your covered service.
 Please call at least 72 hours before your scheduled visit.

 Behavioral Health Resources in Schools

-MCC understands the importance of mental health, especially for school-aged children.
-MCC works collaboratively with both school districts and community behavioral health providers to ensure school districts have the resources they need to meet the needs of their students.
+Molina understands the importance of mental health, especially for school-aged children.
+Molina works collaboratively with both school districts and community behavioral health providers to ensure school districts have the resources they need to meet the needs of their students.

-Molina Complete Care (MCC) has a list of local resources right in your community that are here to help you.
+Molina has a list of local resources right in your community that are here to help you.
 Look at the information and see what may be helpful to you.
 Go to the website or call the phone number to get more information on that resource.

-If you or someone you know is experiencing a crisis, you can call the Crisis Line 24 hours a day, 7 days a week, every day of the year.
-You can call the number that is closest to where you live for help.
+If you or someone you know is experiencing a behavioral health crisis, you can call the Crisis Line 24 hours a day, 7 days a week, every day of the year.
 If you have thoughts about harming yourself or someone else, you should get help right away by calling 911.

 Additional Arizona Crisis Lines